RoySamson-stack/project-management/README.md

 # project-management
-This is a simple projecy management web app that allows for collaboration among team members.The different member in a tema will be assigned different roles by the Admin and they get tio use the platform to collarborate.
+This is a simple web based project management web app.It allows for different users such as teamlead and students to use the platform in assigning of tasks by the admin and the task broken into subtask by team lead for the student to complete.The different member in a teaM will be assigned different roles by the Admin and they get tio use the platform to collarborate.
 The different members in the team will be : ~ Admin ~ Team leader ~ Customer

 ## Technologies and Tools used